Quick Start

 Add your API key

-Otherwise, you can explicitly set the API key in your code:
+Otherwise, you should explicitly set the API key in your code:

 example-userize.js